Get ready for some great content coming to your inbox from the team at UserTesting!

 So instead, return to the key question you defined in step 1.
 In our case it was:

-What are the three things a user between the ages of 50 – 65 would want to do, with one hand, while standing in line at a coffee shop?
+What are the three things a user between the ages of 55+ would want to do for shopping with one hand while standing in line at a coffee shop?

 The empathy map will help you zero in on the following:

-While talking with humans can sometimes be a messy and confusing experience, using this kind of methodology helps tremendously with active listening.
+While talking with humans is often a messy and confusing experience, using this kind of methodology helps tremendously with active listening – especially if you’ve never been trained in qualitative research methods.
 Instead of sifting through hours of video or transcripts and dumping the findings into a PowerPoint deck, you actively create a visual representation that captures actionable data and reveals the key insights directly from the users themselves.

 But if we rewind the clock to the experience Henry Ford was designing for, it comes down to one simple thing: users said they wanted to go faster.
-And while they might not have envisioned a Model T, they certainly knew the challenges of the horse and buggy and could speak to the pain points around that experience.
+And while they might not have envisioned a Model T, they certainly knew the challenges of the horse and buggy and could speak to the pain points around that experience for speed

 The same is true for the iPhone.
 People carried an iPod, a GPS for driving, a laptop for computing tasks and a clunky flip phone for calling or texting.
 Not to discredit Apple’s engineering and design prowess, but observing and speaking with users you can imagine how Apple quickly saw that there was a hungry market to carry one device that could deliver on all the above with seamless functionality.
 The problem was thus clearly defined by their behaviors and habits.
 Users don’t care how we build these experiences.
 They just want to accomplish their goals.